Sony A7S II versus Panasonic GH5s

 Both the A7S II and the GH5s are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7S II replaced the earlier Sony A7S, while the GH5s does not have a direct predecessor.

 So what conclusions can be drawn?
-Is there a clear favorite between the Sony A7S II and the Sony A7S II?
+Is there a clear favorite between the Sony A7S II and the Panasonic GH5s?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha 7S II: